Book Review: On the Rooftop by Margaret Wilkerson Sexton

 My current longer-term reads:

-• Outlander Book Club is doing a group re-read of Dragonfly in Amber (Outlander, #2).
-We’ll be reading and discussing two chapters per week.
-Anyone who’s interested is welcome to join in — message me for info!
-Coming up this week: Chapters 20 and 21 (of 49).
-Progress: 36%.
+• Outlander Book Club is doing a group re-read of Dragonfly in Amber (Outlander, #2), reading and discussing two chapters per week.
+Coming up this week: Chapters 42 and 43 (of 49).
+Progress: 81%.

-• Daniel Deronda by George Eliot: My book group’s current classic read!
+• Daniel Deronda by George Eliot: My book group’s current classic read.
 We’re reading and discussing two chapters per week.
-Progress: 24%.
+Progress: 56%.
+We’ve finally made it past the halfway point!

 What will you be reading this week?